peak-ai/jedlik/README.md

 ### Build

-- `yarn build` uses babel and rollup to output two builds:
-- - a CommonJS build in `dist`
-- - a ES Module build in `es`
+- `yarn build` compiles the TypeScript code into a `lib` directory.

+### Local installation

+- When developing, if you need to test a change on another project you have two options:
+- - **Preferred** - in the `package.json` of the other project, set the Jedlik version to `file:/absolute/path/to/jedlik/project`.
+- - Publish the package to npm with the `develop` tag - `yarn publish --tag develop`.
+You can then install the unstable version using `yarn add @peak-ai/jedlik@develop` without having to increase the version number.
+This is good for using the unstable version on the deployed dev environment.

 ### Test